Lake Erie College of Osteopathic Medicine

 In Erie, students learn in fully equipped anatomy and microbiology labs.
 Students receive Clinical Assessment Training with standardized patients in a working physician’s office.

-LECOM remains the only osteopathic medical school with its own teaching hospitals: Millcreek Community Hospital and Corry Memorial Hospital.
+LECOM remains the only osteopathic medical school with its own teaching hospitals: Millcreek Community Hospital, Corry Memorial Hospital and Warren General Hospital.
 Students receive memberships at the LECOM Medical Fitness and Wellness Center that is designed to focus on total well-being for students and the public.

 LECOM at Seton Hill provides classrooms, labs and student services on the campus of Seton Hill University near Pittsburgh, Pennsylvania.
 LECOM at Elmira, pending New York State Department of Education approval, likewise will seat its first class on the campus of Elmira College in Elmira, NY, in that state’s southern tier.